Japan in September: A Wonderful Time to Visit For Tourists

 Japan has two public holidays in September: Respect for the Aged Day (Keiro no Hi) and Autumnal Equinox Day (Shubun no Hi).

-Respect for the Aged Day is celebrated on the third Monday in September and honors elderly citizens.
+Respect for the Aged Day is celebrated on the third Monday in September and honours older people.

 Autumnal Equinox Day falls on either September 22 or 23 and marks the beginning of autumn.